 4. The administration and monitoring of all video security systems shall be conducted by the Texas Tech Police Department or through an authorized third party where applicable.

 a.
-All security video systems and any and all recordings made available and stored for the safety and security of the Texas Tech University community and property belong to and are solely for the use of Texas Tech University and the appropriate personnel as outlined in this document.
+All security video systems and any and all recordings made available and stored for the safety and security of the Texas Tech University community and property belong to and are solely for the use of Texas Tech University and the appropriate personnel as outlined in this policy.

 b.
-All security video systems used by event contractors that lease space from the university including bookstores, banks, and food services belong to and are solely for the use of Texas Tech University and the appropriate personnel as outlined in this document.
+All security video systems used by event contractors that lease space from the university including bookstores, banks, and food services belong to and are solely for the use of Texas Tech University and the appropriate personnel as outlined in this policy.